apache/trafficcontrol/cache-config/t3c-verify/README.md

     under the License.
 -->

-# ATS plugin readiness verifier
+# t3c-verify

 This implements the ATS plugin readiness verifier as defined in the blueprint #4628, see https://github.com/apache/trafficcontrol/pull/4628

 ## Synopsis
-  plugin_verifier [options] [optional_config_file]
+  t3c-verify [options] [optional_config_file]

 ## Description
-  The plugin_verifier will read an ATS formatted plugin.config or remap.config file line by line and verify that the plugin '.so' files are available in the filesystem or relative to the ATS plugin installation directory by the absolute or relative plugin filename.
+  The t3c-verify app will read an ATS formatted plugin.config or remap.config file line by line and verify that the plugin '.so' files are available in the filesystem or relative to the ATS plugin installation directory by the absolute or relative plugin filename.

   In addition, any plugin parameters that end in '.config', '.cfg', or '.txt' are considered to be plugin configuration files and there existence in the filesystem or relative to the ATS configuration files directory is verified.

   The configuration file argument is optional.
-If no config file argument is supplied, the plugin_verifier reads its config file input from 'stdin'
+If no config file argument is supplied, t3c-verify reads its config file input from 'stdin'

 ## Options
   --log-location-debug=[value] | -d [value], where to log debugs, default is empty